Mesothelioma Prognosis

 Pleural Mesothelioma Prognosis

-Malignant pleural mesothelioma develops in the lining of the lung (pleura) and has an average prognosis of 12-21 months.
+Malignant pleural mesothelioma develops in the lining of the lung and has an average prognosis of 8-22 months.

 Peritoneal Mesothelioma Prognosis

-Mesothelioma Hope can put you in touch with top specialists who treat your type of mesothelioma.
+Our knowledgeable Patient Advocates can connect you with top specialists who treat your specific type of mesothelioma.
 Call (866) 608-8933 right now to get started.

 Prognosis for Rarer Types of Mesothelioma

-There are two rarer types of malignant mesothelioma that develop either in the lining of the heart or testes.
+There are two rarer types of mesothelioma that develop in the lining of the heart and testes.

-Patients with pericardial mesothelioma have an average prognosis of 2-6 months because of the cancer’s closeness to the heart.
+The average pericardial mesothelioma prognosis is 2-6 months because of the cancer’s closeness to the heart.

 Testicular mesothelioma is very rare, but it has an average prognosis of over 46 months if the cancer is caught before it spreads.